This concept is valid from Intershop Commerce Management 22.214.171.124.

 Starting from Intershop Commerce Management 126.96.36.199, the headless application type intershop.REST is available.
 It is intended to be the application type of choice for headless REST applications for the ICM storefront, like the Intershop Progressive Web App.

 As the importance of the ICM REST API increases and the PWA storefront client application matures, a dedicated headless REST application type is required that is completely independent of the Responsive Starter Store.
-There are two other types of Responsive Starter Store applications (intershop.B2CResponsive and intershop.SMBResponsive, see Concept - Application Framework (valid from 7.10)) that offer the B2C and B2B REST API, but they also include the complete storefront.
+There are two other types of Responsive Starter Store applications (intershop.B2CResponsive and intershop.SMBResponsive, see Concept - Application Framework) that offer the B2C and B2B REST API, but they also include the complete storefront.
 This is unnecessary overhead for the PWA and other REST client applications.

 The intershop.REST application type is basically independent of a_responsive or the Responsive Starter Store.
 In addition it overcomes the separation of B2C and B2B functionality in different application types as well and provides the complete ICM REST API functionality within one application type.
 It is defined in the standard ICM component sets (commerce_management_b2c and commerce_management_b2x) and is available without using a_responsive.

 The following table explains the implementation details of the intershop.REST application type.